 When talking about business travel management, we need to think of the controlling, tracking and reporting aspects that come with business travel.
 Employees who are responsible for this task are called corporate or business travel managers.
 They take care of creating an internal spending policy, help with booking national and international trips and make sure that teams work within their respective budget.

 To be clear: the team responsible for business travel management is not just or necessarily the company’s own travel agency.
 While it might be part of their job to find good deals on plane tickets or hotels for the upcoming business trip of an employee, their job is much more complex.
-It involves managing and keeping track of a budget that needs to be taken care of sensitively.
+It also involves managing and controlling budgets to ensure that employees don’t spend too much of the company’s travel budget.

 What are travel expenses?